MathuraMG/IntroductionToInteractiveMedia-Spring22/Week3/README.md

 ## Assignment

 * Production:
     * Due Feb.
-14 (post documentation on blog): Create either an artwork using Object-Oriented Programming.
+14 (post documentation on blog): Create an artwork using Object-Oriented Programming.
 You may use arrays if you wish.
 Pay attention to the structure, clarity, and organization of your program.
 As always, document your project:
         * Well commented code, especially for any confusing or tricky parts
         * References to any examples or inspiration
         * Functions as needed to organize your program